uw-biorobotics/brl_data/README.md

 ## Features

+* Generates consistent, unique, and informative file names -- no more collisions!
+  File names contain the creation date and a unique hash.

+* Supports a flexible and expandable dictionary of metadata saved in a separate human-readable file with the same filename root as each datafile.

+* Records the git commit hash of your currently running software in the metadata.
+Later on you can go back to the exact code commit that generated your data (especially good for simulations).

+* Optionally can detect at runtime that you have changed any of your code and automatically make a new commit.

+* Intelligently append to existing brl_data datafiles (if for example your code runs once per day).

+## News

+* New: 28-Jun-23:  Created example file (brl_data_read_a_file_example.py) for
+simple reading of an existing brl_data datafile.
+Now uses the metadata for smart type conversion from .csv string data.
+You can still use regular python .csv module if desired.
 * New: 23-Jun-23:  tried to suport "pwd" on windows with "cd" - runs on linux but needs windows testing.
 There could be other windows problems.
 * New: 23-Jun-23:  Now can open a datafile for reading ('.csv' only). (all tests passing)